irtsa-dev/Steganopy/README.md

   -v VALUES, --values VALUES
                         Values used for encryption. (default: rgb) -i INFORMATION, --information INFORMATION
-                        Information to be added when encrypting is selected for "act" argument. (default: None) -o OUTPUT, --output OUTPUT
+                        Information to be added when encrypting is selected for "action" argument. (default: None) -o OUTPUT, --output OUTPUT
-                        Specifies output file name. (default: None)
+                        Specifies output file name. (default: None) -k KEY, --key KEY     Specifies key to use for xor operation. (default: None)
 ```
 #### Additional Notes:
 - The `-i` option is necessary if the `action` argument is set to **e** or **encrypt**